Open Bible Data Home About News OET Key

 CvdlAnd the man gat him vp, and wolde go with his concubyne and with his seruaunt.
 But his father in lawe the damsels father, saide vnto him agayne: Lo, the daye is spente, & it begynneth to be euen, tary all night: beholde, here is lodginge yet this daye, abyde here this night, it shal refresh thine hert: tomorow by times get you vp, and go youre waye vnto thy tent.

 (And the man gat him up, and would go with his concubine and with his servant.
-But his father in law the damsels father, said unto him again: Lo, the day is spente, and it begynneth to be euen, tarry/wait all night: behold, here is lodginge yet this day, abide here this night, it shall refresh thine/your hert: tomorow by times get you up, and go your(pl) way unto thy/your tent.)
+But his father in law the damsels father, said unto him again: Lo, the day is spente, and it begynneth to be even, tarry/wait all night: behold, here is lodginge yet this day, abide here this night, it shall refresh thine/your hert: tomorow by times get you up, and go your(pl) way unto thy/your tent.)

-WycAnd the yong man roos to go with his wijf and child; to whom the fadir of his wijf spak eft, Biholde thou, that the dai is `lowere to the goynge doun, and it neiyeth to euentid; dwelle thou at me also to dai, and lede a glad dai, and to morewe thou schalt go forth, that thou go in to thin hows.
+WyclAnd the yong man roos to go with his wijf and child; to whom the fadir of his wijf spak eft, Biholde thou, that the dai is `lowere to the goynge doun, and it neiyeth to euentid; dwelle thou at me also to dai, and lede a glad dai, and to morewe thou schalt go forth, that thou go in to thin hows.

-(And the young man rose to go with his wife and child; to whom the father of his wife spake eft, Behold thou/you, that the day is `lowere to the goynge down, and it neiyeth to euentid; dwell thou/you at me also to day, and lead a glad day, and to morning thou/you shalt go forth, that thou/you go in to thin house.)
+(And the young man rose to go with his wife and child; to whom the father of his wife spake eft, Behold thou/you, that the day is `lowere to the goynge down, and it neiyeth to euentid; dwell thou/you at me also today, and lead a glad day, and to morning thou/you shalt go forth, that thou/you go in to thin house.)

 LuthUnd der Mann machte sich auf und wollte ziehen mit seinem Kebsweibe und mit seinem Knaben.
 Aber sein Schwäher, der Dirne Vater, sprach zu ihm: Siehe, der Tag läßt ab, und will Abend werden; bleib über Nacht.
 Siehe, hie ist Herberge noch diesen Tag; bleib hie über Nacht und laß dein Herz guter Dinge sein; morgen so stehet ihr früh auf und ziehet eures Weges zu deiner Hütte.

 (And the/of_the man made itself/yourself/themselves on and wanted ziehen with his Kebsweibe and with his Knaben.
-But his Schwäher, the/of_the Dirne Vater, spoke to him: See, the/of_the Tag läßt ab, and will Abend become; bleib above Nacht.
+But his Schwäher, the/of_the prostitute Vater, spoke to him: See, the/of_the Tag läßt ab, and will Abend become; bleib above Nacht.
 See, here is Herberge still this Tag; bleib here above night and let your heart good things sein; morgen so stands you/their/her früh on and ziehet eures Weges to deiner Hütte.)

 ClVgSurrexitque adolescens, ut pergeret cum uxore sua et puero.
 Cui rursum locutus est socer: Considera quod dies ad occasum declivior sit, et propinquat ad vesperum: mane apud me etiam hodie, et duc lætum diem, et cras proficisceris ut vadas in domum tuam.